pinting/RoboLand/README.md

 ## TODOs

-- IMPORTANT!
-Fix physical glitch which causes two overlaying shapes to not collide.
-This breaks the game.
 - WebGL based renderer.
 - Importing and exporting Dump hiearchies into the engine should not break the structure.
 Save relations to export them the same way.
 Also World Editor should have a feature to create new Units based on Dumps.
 Currently only brand new Units can be created only.
 - Image view for the resource explorer.